-Income allocations to Shareholders are classified as interest distributions.
-These are generally made after income tax has been deducted and paid to HM Revenue & Customs.
+Income allocations to Shareholders are classified as interest distributions and are paid without deduction of tax.

-There is a Personal Savings Allowance such that for basic rate taxpayers the first £1,000 of interest (including interest distributions) received in a tax year will not be taxable, after which the tax rate will be 20%.
+To the extent not already exhausted in respect of wages, pension or other income, the standard tax-free Personal Allowance (currently £12,500) applies such that the relevant amount of interest received falling within that allowance will not be taxable.
+Basic Rate taxpayers benefit from a Personal Savings Allowance so that for basic rate taxpayers the first £1,000 of interest (including interest distributions) received in a tax year will not be taxable, after which the tax rate will be 20%.
 For higher rate taxpayers the allowance will be £500, after which the tax rate will be 40%, and for Additional Rate taxpayers there will be no allowance and the tax rate applying will be 45%.
-If any tax is deducted then taxpayers may reclaim any amount deducted in excess of their liability from HM Revenue & Customs.
+Certain individuals may be eligible to benefit from an additional allowance up to £5,000 as a 'starting rate' for savings.

-Shareholders who are chargeable to corporation tax will be liable to tax, under the loan relationships rules, on the fair value movement of their interest in the Fund including the gross amount of interest distributions and will receive credit for any income tax deducted.
+Shareholders who are chargeable to corporation tax will be liable to tax, under the loan relationships rules, on the fair value movement of their interest in the Company including the amount of interest distributions.